azizkhanp/interview-questions/README.md

   SG acts as a virtual firewall for your instances.
 They control inbound and outbound traffic based on user-defined rules.
  Network ACL:
     They are subnet-level firewalls that control inbound and outbound traffic at the subnet level.

+AWS --> VPC --> subnet --> SG --> CIDR --> Route table , IAM
+Patching, monitoring,

+Azure --> vNET --> subnets --> NSG / ASG --> CIDR
+For example, you might have a VNet that contains multiple subnets, each hosting different types of resources.
+You can use NSGs to control the traffic between these subnets and from the internet.
+ASGs can be used to group VMs with similar roles, making it easier to manage and update security rules.

 1.Route53 type
 public hosted zone -- traffic is routed on the internet